bglindner/CEE6720_BIO6720/lab02.md

 path/to/sample3.npo	sample3	color2
 path/to/sample4.npo	sample4	color2
 ```
 Note: be careful copy+pasting this -- it's better to re-create it yourself so that you know the whitespace is properly formatted as tabs.
 Keep the header names the same.
-You can use this opporunity to pick colors for your samples, to color them either individually or by group (i.e. season or year).
+You can use this opportunity to pick colors for your samples, to color them either individually / by group (i.e. season or year).

 3. Once your nonpareil jobs are finished, we can read our information in to `R`:
 ```